-For some reason, Amazon always gets my attention, and it's Artificial Intelligence strategy even made me more curious.
+For some reason, the company always gets my attention, and the Amazon Artificial Intelligence strategy even made me more curious.

 I love to constantly check how the company launches new products and develop go to market strategy for its innovations.

-The goal of this post: In this post, I am trying to put together a lot of different facts, information, insights to explain how Amazon becomes an AI-powered company.
+The goal of this post: In this post, I am trying to put together a lot of different facts, information, insights to explain how Jeff Bezo's firm becomes an AI-powered company.

 The company that fixes the mode for so many aspects of customer experience is breaking down internal silos and proving how other firms can do the same.
 Amazon, a leader in leveraging customer-centric innovation, has taken its business to the next level by redesigning the company around its AI and machine learning applications.
 Some of them involved rethinking current plans, like the company's robotics space and its huge Amazon Web Services (AWS) business.
 Others are entirely new businesses, like Amazon Echo, healthcare division, and more.